SayenkoDesign/bushcooking.com/wp-content/plugins/remove-query-strings-from-static-resources/readme.txt

 * Remove query strings from static resources disabled in admin section

-* Reverted back to the old remove query strings function, since the new one was to effective
+* Reverted back to the old remove query strings function, since the new one was too effective

 = 1.2 =